 Gary Schlosstein and the Civil War musket that he bought for $3 when he was 10 years old.

 Admission is $6 for adults and $4 for students.
-Museum members are free.
-The museum will open at 1 p.m. for visitors that would like to look around beforehand.
+Museum members may attend for free.
+The museum will open at 1 p.m. for visitors who would like to look around beforehand.
 Contact the museum at 608-685-4231 or firstname.lastname@example.org for details.